mevdschee/php-crud-api/README.md

 - "middlewares": List of middlewares to load (`cors`)
 - "controllers": List of controllers to load (`records,geojson,openapi,status`)
 - "customControllers": List of user custom controllers to load (no default)
+- "customOpenApiBuilders": List of user custom OpenAPI builders to load (no default)
 - "openApiBase": OpenAPI info (`{"info":{"title":"PHP-CRUD-API","version":"1.0.0"}}`)
 - "openApiFilterCount": Number of "filter1" to "filterN" parameters described in